AnnaVL2/Hello/README.md

 # Hello
 October 2018/
-I'm Anna, former graphic designer, biology student nowadays.
-Interested in web development, for working opportunities and research
+I'm Anna, a former graphic designer, biology student nowadays.
+Interested in web development, as working and research opportunities
 :)